 "Base" - fixes the profit in the coin being traded.

-For example, if you trade BTC against USDT, the "Quote" setting will take profit in USDT, and the "Base" setting will take profit in BTC.
+For example, if you trade LTC against USDT, the "Quote" setting will take profit in USDT, and the "Base" setting will take profit in LTC.

 "Base order size" - enter the amount you want the bot to use for opening a deal.
 It is also possible to open a deal with a certain percentage of funds, not a particular amount.
-In this case, the base order size is a % of the available balance at the time of opening a deal.
+In this case, the base order size is a % of the total balance of a token at the time of opening a deal.

 "Safety order size" - enter the amount which your bot will use to do averaging.
 Thanks to safety orders, there is an opportunity to close the deal with a profit, even if there was a noticeable price movement in the opposite direction from what you expected.

 "Start order type" - once it receives a signal, the bot can place a "Market" or a "Limit" order.
-If it needs to be a quick decision to enter the deal, select the "Market" order (it may enter the deal faster, not at the best price), if there is a need for the bot to try to and enter the deal at a better price, then select the "Limit" order (it might take a longer time to open this deal)but there will be no slippage
+If it needs to be a quick decision to enter the deal, select the "Market" order (it may enter the deal faster, not at the best price), if there is a need for the bot to try to and enter the deal at a better price, then select the "Limit" order (it will be placed at best ASK price (for long, to prevent a slippage for big orders) and it might take a longer time to open this deal) but there will be no slippage

 In the "Deal start condition" section, you can adjust the parameters the bot will use to open a deal.
 Here we want to draw your attention to the fact that all these signals to start a trade are currently supported on the Binance exchange spot account trading.
 If you select other exchanges, the display of the deal start conditions will be different (only the conditions available for the chosen exchange will be displayed).

 You can combine the signals built into the 3Commas platform with each other, thereby improving and refining the start of the deal signals.